luisparravicini/chimalacatl/README.md

 All the variables can be specified as parameters to the script:

 ```
-usage: download.py [-h] --date DATE [--depth DEPTH]
+usage: download.py [-h] --date DATE [--depth DEPTH] [--target TARGET]

 Donwloads Himawari8 images.

 optional arguments:
   -h, --help       show this help message and exit
   --date DATE      The day used to download images, as YYYY-MM-DD
   --depth DEPTH    Depth used (possible values: 4, 8, 16, 20).
 20 is used if no value is specified
+  --target TARGET  Target region defined as left,top,right,bottom.
 ```